Rerbun/Anki-Deck-Recreation-Instructions/README.md

 # anki-geoguessr-instructions
 Instructions on how to build Anki decks for Geoguessr, using Geohints as source

-## Poles
+## Poles and Bollards
-1. Go to geohints.com and go to the poles page
+1. Go to geohints.com and go to the poles or bollards page
 2. Open the dev tools with F12
 3. Copy the following and paste it in the dev tools console:
 ```js